-The very phrase might make you run for cover as your arms hurt at the thought of lugging around such huge, cumbersome volumes.
+The very phrase might make your arms hurt at the thought of lugging around huge, cumbersome volumes.

 Why Use an Online Spanish Dictionary?

 - One reason why you’ll want to use an online dictionary is obvious: convenience.
 You can access online Spanish dictionaries from your computer.
 You can access them on your phone.
 You can access them from your iPad.
 They’re pretty much with you wherever you go whether you like it or not.
 Instead of having to get out a dictionary and carefully look up a word, all you have to do is type in the address and go.
 What used to take minutes now takes mere seconds.

 - Also, they’re incredibly comprehensive.
 Anyone who’s ever had a favorite printed dictionary will probably tell you the same thing about them: they’re thick.
 They have to be for all the information you might want.
 But since online dictionaries aren’t confined by two covers, they tend to be more comprehensive than most printed dictionaries, and so more likely to have whatever underused word you’re searching for.